 Round Table Objective

-Presentations from public and private sector scientists will introduce the challenges of modeling overall crop productivity and genetic gain in the face of certain climate change and water availability constraints, and will also highlight scientific questions around sustainably meeting future nutrition requirements, including micro-nutrients.
+Presentations from public and private sector scientists introduced the challenges of modeling overall crop productivity and genetic gain in the face of certain climate change and water availability constraints and also highlighted scientific questions around sustainably meeting future nutrition requirements, including micro-nutrients.

-The objective of the round-table is to identify new collaboration opportunities in the following areas:
+The objective of the round-table was to identify new collaboration opportunities in the following areas: